 Section 2.
-The Board shall consist of the four elected officers of the Society, the Past President of RES most recently retired from that office, and eight elected Directors, together with one Affiliate Representative from each RES Affiliate Member, as established in the Bylaws in accordance with Article IV of the Constitution.
+The Board shall consist of the four elected officers of the Society, the Past President of RES most recently retired from that office, and ten elected Directors, together with one Affiliate Representative from each RES Affiliate Member, as established in the Bylaws in accordance with Article IV of the Constitution.

 Section 3.
 Each Director’s term of office shall be for two years, staggered so that four new directors can be elected annually.
 Affiliate Representatives from RES Affiliates shall be appointed by those groups for a term coincident with their own policies.

 Section 4.
-A quorum of the Board shall be at least seven of the officers and directors elected by voting members of RES.
+A quorum of the Board shall be at least eight of the officers and directors elected by voting members of RES.
 In all meetings of the Board, each officer and Director elected by voting members of RES shall be entitled to one vote.
 Each Affiliate Representative from an RES Affiliate shall be entitled to one-third vote if he or she is a Member of RES.
 Board decisions will be made by a majority of the votes cast.

 Section 5.
 All members of the Board elected by voting members of RES shall be of Member grade.